BinaryMoon/wp-toolbelt/readme.txt

 = 1.5 - 31st August 2019 =
 * Add support for responsive videos.
+* Add heading anchor module.
+This adds anchors to headings in the post/ page, for easy deep linking.
+* Add a random redirect module.
+It allows you to randomly link to a blog post.
+* Make the social sharing links load a little later so they stay at the end of the post.

 = 1.4 - 29th August 2019 =
 * Fix cookie notification padding.
 * Call a function when cookies are accepted.
 We can use an action to output the code this is executed.
 This allows us to add tracking codes.
-* Add a random redirect module.
-It allows you to randomly link to a blog post.
-* Add heading anchor module.
-This adds anchors to headings in the post/ page, for easy deep linking.

 = 1.3 - 28th August 2019 =
 * Add lazy loading to iframes and avatars as well as post content images.